‘Slap Shot’ still iconic in hockey despite sport’s changes | Times Leader

 “It was one of those things where they couldn’t find enough actors that could skate, so they figured that they would kind of give auditions to the guys that the characters were based off of,” he said.
 “They knocked it out of the park and so they cast them.”

-Nick Nolte and Peter Strauss were among the actors who tried out and fell short because they couldn’t skate; .
+Nick Nolte and Peter Strauss were among the actors who tried out and fell short because they couldn’t skate; Al Pacino didn’t even get a look.
 The child-like Hansons were based on the Carlsons, but only brothers Jeff and Steve were in the movie because Jack was called up to the World Hockey Association.

-Jack Carlson was replaced by former teammate Dave Hanson, who still joins Jeff and Steve to as the Hanson brothers.
+Jack Carlson was replaced by former teammate Dave Hanson, who still joins Jeff and Steve to make appearances as the Hanson brothers.

 Christian Hanson didn’t see “Slap Shot” for the first time until he was 13 — it wasn’t a family ritual to watch it — but the retired forward thinks of it as part of the fabric of playing hockey.